Montek Singh Ahluwalia

 Montek Singh Ahluwalia (born 24 November 1943) is an Indian economist and civil servant who was the Deputy Chairman of the Planning Commission of India, a position which carried the rank of a Cabinet Minister.
-He tendered his resignation for this post in May 2014 following the impending end of the UPA II regime at the center.
-He was previously the first Director of the Independent Evaluation Office at the International Monetary Fund.
+He resigned from this post in May 2014 following the impending end of the UPA II regime at the center.
+He was previously the first director of the Independent Evaluation Office at the International Monetary Fund.

 Early life and education

-Montek Singh Ahluwalia was born in Rawalpindi in 1943, the son of Jagmohan Singh, a clerk with the Defence Accounts Department, and Pushp Kaur.
-He studied at St. Patrick's High School, Secunderabad and Delhi Public School, Mathura Road.
-He graduated with a B.A.
-(Hons) degree from St. Stephen's College, Delhi, University of Delhi.
-He was a Rhodes scholar at the University of Oxford where he studied at Magdalen College, Oxford, as a graduate obtaining an M.A. in philosophy, politics and economics.
+Montek Singh Ahluwalia was born in Rawalpindi, British India, as the son of Jagmohan Singh, a clerk with the Defence Accounts Department, and Pushp Kaur.
+He was educated at St. Patrick's High School, Secunderabad, and at Delhi Public School in Delhi.
+He then graduated with a B.A.
+(Hons.) degree in Economics from St. Stephen's College, Delhi, of the Delhi University.

+Ahluwalia was a Rhodes scholar at the University of Oxford, where he studied at Magdalen College, Oxford, as a graduate, obtaining an M.A. degree in philosophy, politics, and economics.
 He then read for an MPhil at St Antony's College, Oxford.
 While at Oxford, he was president of the Oxford Union.
 He has received several honorary degrees, including an honorary degree of Doctor of Civil Law from the University of Oxford and an honorary degree of Doctor of Philosophy from the Indian Institute of Technology, Roorkee.
 He is an Honorary Fellow of Magdalen College.